TECHNICAL DESCRIPTION

 A separate water and drainage connection has been built for the washing machine: cold water connection, foul sewage drainage and a siphon provide the possibility of connection.

-The bathtub is acrylic, white in colour, with built-in tap and hand shower.
-The bathrooms with showers are fitted with a built-in shower with cold tiling and matching shower tap.
+Bathrooms with showers are fitted with a cold-tiled built-in shower with matching shower tap.
 However, a shower cubicle is not included.

 In the kitchen, the water and waste water connections are prepared: a hot and a cold water outlet with a combi corner valve and a DN50 size plugged waste water pipe are installed under the sink.
 Kitchen furniture, appliances and extractor hoods are not included in the technical specifications and are not included in the price, nor can they be ordered at extra cost.